ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 ---

 #### Proxy Editor
-The Proxy Editor allows for modifcation of the proxy field objects, which are interactable script objects.
+The Proxy Editor lets you change things like the location or script used by a proxy object.
+Proxy objects are good for things like invisible items, signs, or adding extra environmental descriptions to something in the field.

 ![](img/image-15.png)